Periodic Solutions to Dissipative Hyperbolic Systems. I: Fredholm Solvability of Linear Problems: Integration along characteristics

 \section{Integration along characteristics}

-{{\thesection}.\arabic{equation}} Let us show that a $C^1$-function $u:[0,1] \times \R \to \R^n$ satisfies the system \reff{eq:t1} of first-order partial differential equations, the time-periodicity conditions \reff{eq:t2} and the boundary conditions \reff{eq:t3} if and only if it satisfies the system \reff{rep1}-\reff{rep2} of integral equations.
+{{\thesection}.\arabic{equation}} In this section we show that a $C^1$-function $u:[0,1] \times \R \to \R^n$ satisfies the differential system \reff{eq:t1}--\reff{eq:t3} if and only if it satisfies the integral system \reff{rep1}-\reff{rep2}.
 The type of calculations is well-known, so we do this for the convenience of the reader.

 Standard results about initial value problems for ordinary differential equations yield that the functions $\om_j:[0,1]\times[0,1]\times\R \to \R$ are well-defined by \reff{char}, and they are $C^1$-smooth.
 Moreover, it holds